 All of my grandparents were farmers, and the generations before them lived a simple life.
-They were frugal, worked hard, and wasted nothing.
+They were frugal, hardworking, and wasted nothing.

 My entire childhood, I saw my grandmother cheerfully pack full meals to take to the boys in the field.
 I didn’t know it then, but her ways resounded in my soul.
-She was highly valued in my eyes and I was drawn in by her love for her family.
+She was highly valued in my eyes, and I was drawn in by her love for serving her family.

 As far back as I can remember, I dreamt of a life that was filled with all the joys that came with quiet living.
 I wanted a life of practicality and a life of service in some way.
-So here I am decades later, building upon my love of farming, and living a life I am so grateful for.
+So here I am, decades later, building upon my love of family and farming, and living the life I prayed for.

 All because of the countenance of one woman, God used her to spark a dream that has become my reality.